GMAT Reading Comprehension Tips: Top 8 DOs and DON’Ts

 In general, if your reading time falls within or right around those ranges, you’ll be setting yourself up well to maintain proper pacing.

-On the other hand, if you find during later RC practice or on GMAT Focus practice tests that you routinely spend 2 minutes or more reading short passages, or you tend to need closer to 3 minutes on long passages, consider why.
+On the other hand, if you find during later RC practice or on GMAT practice tests that you routinely spend 2 minutes or more reading short passages, or you tend to need closer to 3 minutes on long passages, consider why.

 Are you getting bogged down in details instead of reading for overall comprehension?
 Are you distracted by jargon you don’t recognize?
 Trying to memorize timelines of events and results of studies?
 Are you simply bored by what you’re reading, and thus losing focus?